 For families, there are innumerable activities and adventures, from taking a trip on the Eskdale and Ravenglass Narrow Gauge Steam Railway, mountain biking or rock climbing, to fishing or even jumping into the Whillan Beck or River Esk and it’s rock pools for a quick dip!
 Pop in to Boot Mill, over the 17th Century Packhorse Bridge adjacent to us.
 Boot Mill is the oldest working water mill in England and there has been a mill on this site since Roman times.
 Ask the miller for a tour to see it still in action!

-For the fanatically fit and those seeking a challenge, a hike up Scafell or Scafell Pike, England’s highest mountains (over 3000ft), a drive or even ride up Hardknott Pass, England’s steepest road, sections of which reach 30% gradient, or a dive into Wastwater, England’s deepest lake (260ft), should set the adrenalin pumping!
+For the fanatically fit and those seeking a challenge, a hike up Scafell or Scafell Pike (our cottages are near Scafell Pike), England’s highest mountains (over 3000ft), a drive or even ride up Hardknott Pass, England’s steepest road, sections of which reach 30% gradient, or a dive into Wastwater, England’s deepest lake (260ft), should set the adrenalin pumping!
 Along with Scafell, there are numerous other challenging or mid-level hikes or bike rides to accomplish right from the cottage door – the Western Lakes are popular with both mountain and road bikes and runners alike.

 The more leisurely, and perhaps wiser, can appreciate this area of outstanding natural beauty at a more relaxed pace, with many an amble from the cottage doorstep to enjoy the outdoors.
 There are countless walks, which pass over rivers and through meadows and woodlands, encountering stunning scenery, 60ft waterfalls, Neolithic and Bronze Age stone circles, the awesome Hardknott Roman fort, castles, Herdwick sheep, ancient peat huts, marvellous birdlife and greenery galore along the way.
 Alternatively, relax with a great read in our paddock garden before lighting a barbecue and pouring your favourite aperitif.